Qaplan I Giray

-First Reign (1707–1708)
+First reign (1707–1708)

 He came to the throne in 1707 following the deposition of his brother Ğazı III Giray.
 His kalga and nureddin were his brothers Meñli II Giray and Maksud.
 Maksud soon died and was followed by Sahib, another brother.
-He sent Mengli to discuss things with the Circassians or Kabardians.
-Mengli was arrogant, the Kabardians attacked and killed many of his men, but Mengli escaped.
-Qaplan then led a large army against the rebellious Kabardians, including 3,000 Turks.
+He sent Meñli to discuss things with the Circassian Kabardians.
+Meñli was arrogant, and the Kabardians attacked and killed many of his men, but he himself escaped.
+Qaplan then led a large army including 3,000 Turks against the rebellious Kabardians.
 The war was a disaster (Battle of Kanzhal, September 1708).
-He lost most of his men, including the Shirin and Mansur begs, was wounded in the arm and fled.
+He lost most of his men, including the Shirin and Mansur begs, was wounded in the arm, and fled.
 For this, and perhaps because he had given asylum to some fleeing Cossacks, he was deposed and exiled to Rhodes.
-His brother Devlet was restored.
+His brother Devlet II Giray was restored.

 1708–1713

-Devlet's second reign mostly involved the consequences of the Battle of Poltava.
-Devlet was removed and Qaplan restored partly due to his treatment of the exiled Swedish king.
+Devlet II Giray's second reign mostly involved the consequences of the Battle of Poltava.
+Devlet was removed from power for treating the exiled Swedish king as a prisoner, and Qaplan was restored.